How to Build a Resume in 7 Easy Steps

 Read on for how to build a resume, the components required in an interview-winning resume, examples of what to include in each section, how to format your resume, options for saving your document, and tips for writing a resume that will catch the attention of hiring managers.

-Before You Begin Building Your Resume
+Before You Begin Creating Your Resume

 Choose a Word Processor